Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 We appreciate that a UWO can have a significant impact on a business and an individual.
 We aim to minimise the risk of adverse publicity and reputational damage that can ensue from a UWO as well as provide practical and innovative solutions for our clients.

-If you have been served with a UWO by an enforcement agency such as the NCA, Her Majesty’s Revenue and Customs (HMRC), Serious Fraud Office (SFO), CPS or Financial Conduct Authority (FCA) or you are concerned about a potential civil recovery investigation into your assets, our team of expert civil POCA solicitors can be contacted for confidential and discrete advice as follows:
+If you have been served with a UWO by an enforcement agency such as the NCA, His Majesty’s Revenue and Customs (HMRC), Serious Fraud Office (SFO), Crown Prosecution Service (CPS) or Financial Conduct Authority (FCA) or you are concerned about a potential civil recovery investigation into your assets, our team of expert civil POCA solicitors can be contacted for confidential and discrete advice.

 A UWO is a civil investigatory tool available to an enforcement agency, most notably the NCA.
 It does not in itself lead directly to recovery action.